EternoSeeker/Slot-Machine/CONTRIBUTING.md

 Visit the issues section to work on existing issues or create your own and work on it.

 ## Work to be done
+- [ ] Dialog boxes in place of normal prompts
+- [ ] Animation for letters when they appear after SPIN button is clicked